Swanzey Lake, New Hampshire, USA

 - Statistics / Weather / Helpful Links

 Looking for Swanzey Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the unsung gems of New Hampshire’s Monadnock region, little Swanzey Lake is well-loved by those lucky enough to live along its shoreline.
-The lake was created from a natural, spring-fed pool by damming the outlet of Swanzey Pond in the late 1700s.
+In the late 1700s, the damming of the outlet of Swanzey Pond created the lake from a natural, spring-fed pool.
 A succession of small mills utilized its water power over many years, helping the Town of Swanzey to grow into a thriving residential community.
 Located less than 10 miles south of Keene, the pond contributes its waters to the mighty Ashuelot River via the many brooks and seasonal springs in the area.
-The lake is entirely private except for the small park and swimming beach open to local residents only.
+With the exception of the small park and swimming beach open to local residents only, the lake is otherwise entirely private.

 Fishing is a popular activity at Swanzey Lake, with smallmouth bass, bluegill, yellow perch, pumpkinseed, American eel and bullheads all present.
 A designated trout lake, both brook trout and rainbow trout can be caught; special regulations are in place and should be checked by any aspiring anglers.
 There is no information on the availability of ice fishing, but the area is certainly in demand as a winter get-away.
 Several ski areas are located nearby.
 Swanzey and the Swanzey Lake area are exceptionally popular among nature lovers and those seeking to view and photograph the many covered bridges in the area.